A numerical ampleness criterion via Gale duality: A numerical characterization of (weak) --Fano toric varieties

 \begin{corollary} Let $X(\Si)$ be a $\Q$--factorial complete toric variety and $Y(\widehat{\Si})$ be the PWS giving the 1--connected universal covering of $X$, as in \cite[Thm.~2.2]{RT-QUOT}.
-Then $X$ is $\Q$--Fano, Gorenstein, Fano if and only if $Y$ is $\Q$--Fano, Gorenstein, Fano, respectively.
+Then $X$ is (weak) $\Q$--Fano, Gorenstein, (weak) Fano if and only if $Y$ is (weak) $\Q$--Fano, Gorenstein, (weak) Fano, respectively.

-Moreover $X$ is $\Q$--Fano, Gorenstein, Fano if and only if every 1--covering $X'$ of $X$ is $\Q$--Fano, Gorenstein, Fano, respectively. \end{corollary}
+Moreover $X$ is (weak) $\Q$--Fano, Gorenstein, (weak) Fano if and only if every 1--covering $X'$ of $X$ is (weak) $\Q$--Fano, Gorenstein, (weak) Fano, respectively. \end{corollary}

 \begin{proof} If $V$ is a fan matrix of $X$, then $\widehat{V}=\G(Q)=\G(\G(V))$ is a $CF$--matrix giving a fan matrix of $Y$ \cite[Prop.~3.11]{RT-LA&GD}.
 Therefore both $X$ and $Y$ admit a same weight matrix given by $\G(V)=Q=\G(\widehat{V})$ \cite[Def.~3.9]{RT-LA&GD}.
 Since the choice of $\Si\in\SF(V)$ uniquely determines the choice of $\widehat{\Si}\in\SF(\widehat{V})$, then $\mathcal{I}_{\Si}=\mathcal{I}_{\widehat{\Si}}$.
 This suffices to show that the ampleness conditions in part (2) of Theorem \ref{thm:Q-Fano} is the same both for $-K_X$ and $-K_Y$, ending up the proof of the first part of the statement.
 The second part follows immediately by replacing $X$ with the 1--covering $X'$. \end{proof}